 American Express has one of the most diverse stables of rewards credit cards available.
 Which one might be right for you will depend on what types of rewards you want to rack up, the annual fee you are willing to pay, and where you tend to shop the most.
 That said, here are three great cards to consider at the moment.
 Terms apply to American Express benefits and offers.

 American Express® Gold Card: Earn 60,000 Membership Rewards points after you spend $4,000 on purchases on your new card in your first 6 months of card membership.
-Among other rewards earning opportunities, you'll earn 4 points per dollar at U.S. supermarkets on up to $25,000 per calendar year in purchases (then 1 point per dollar), and 4 points per dollar on restaurant spending worldwide, including takeout and delivery.
+Among other rewards earning opportunities, you'll earn 4 points per dollar at U.S. supermarkets on up to $25,000 per calendar year in purchases (then 1 point per dollar), and 4 points per dollar on restaurants (including takeout and delivery in the U.S.).
 Enroll to earn up to a total of $10 in statement credits monthly when you pay with your card at Grubhub, Seamless, The Cheesecake Factory, Ruth's Chris Steak House, Boxed and participating Shake Shack locations.
-Select one qualifying airline and then receive up to $100 in statement credits per calendar year when charging incidental fees like checked bags and in-flight refreshments to your card (this benefit ends December 31, 2021).
-The annual fee is $250.
+Keep in mind, unlike typical credit cards, the American Express® Gold Card only lets you carry a balance for certain charges—not all of them.
+The annual fee is $250 (see rates and fees).

-Blue Cash Preferred® Card from American Express: Earn $250 back in the form of a statement credit after you spend $1,000 in purchases on your new card in your first 3 months.
-The intro APR on purchases for 12 months from the date of account opening is 0%, then it becomes a variable APR of 13.99% to 23.99%.
+Blue Cash Preferred® Card from American Express: Earn 300 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
+You will receive cash back in the form of statement credits.
+The intro APR on purchases for 12 months from the date of account opening is 0%, then it becomes a variable APR of 14.74% to 24.74% (variable).
 The card earns 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases, then 1%.
 It also earns 6% cash back on select U.S. streaming subscriptions and 3% back at U.S. gas stations, and on transit including taxis, rideshares, parking, tolls, trains, buses and more.
 Earn 1% cash back on other purchases.
-The annual fee is $95.
+The annual fee is $95 (after an introductory annual fee of $0 for the first year; see rates and fees).

-Delta SkyMiles® Gold American Express Card: Earn 35,0000 bonus miles after spending $1,000 in purchase on your new card in your first 3 months of card membership.
-Earn 2 miles per dollar spent at restaurants including takeout and delivery worldwide and at U.S. supermarkets as well as on eligible purchases made directly with Delta.
-Enjoy your first checked bag free on Delta flights and earn a $100 Delta flight credit after spending $10,000 in purchases on your card in a calendar year.
-There is a $0 intro annual fee for the first year, then $99 thereafter.
+Delta SkyMiles® Gold American Express Card: Earn 40,000 bonus miles after spending $1,000 in purchase on your new card in your first 3 months of card membership.
+Earn 2 miles per dollar spent at restaurants worldwide, including takeout and delivery in the U.S. and at U.S. supermarkets.
+You can also earn 1 mile per dollar on all other eligible purchases.

 Higher Credit Scores Can Help You Get the Best Cards